Kyle Richards

 Kyle Egan Richards Umansky (née Richards; born January 11, 1969) is an American actress, socialite, and television personality.
-Since 2010, she has appeared as a main cast member on The Real Housewives of Beverly Hills, and as of 2022, is the last remaining original cast member on the show.
+Since 2010, she has appeared as a main cast member on The Real Housewives of Beverly Hills, and as of 2025, is the last remaining original full time cast member on the show.

 She began her career as a child actress, appearing in a recurring role on Little House on the Prairie, and in several adventure and horror films, including Tobe Hooper's Eaten Alive (1976), The Car (1977), and Walt Disney’s The Watcher in the Woods (1980), as well as portraying Lindsey Wallace in John Carpenter's Halloween (1978) and later Halloween Kills (2021) and its sequel, Halloween Ends (2022).
 In 2017, she was a contestant on The New Celebrity Apprentice (also known as The Celebrity Apprentice 8), playing for the charity Children's Hospital Los Angeles.

 Early life

 Richards was born on January 11, 1969, in the Hollywood neighborhood of Los Angeles, California.
-She is the daughter of Kathleen Mary Richards (née Dugan; 1938–2002) and Kenneth Edwin Richards (1917–1998).
-She was named for Kyle Rote, a football player who played for the New York Giants.
+She is the daughter of Kathleen Mary Richards (née Dugan) and Kenneth Edwin Richards.
+She was named after Kyle Rote, a football player who played for the New York Giants.
 The couple separated in 1972 and Kathleen later remarried twice more.
 Richards' siblings are Kathy Hilton (born 1959), her older half-sister from her mother's first marriage to Lawrence Avanzino, and Kim Richards (born 1964), as well as three paternal half-siblings from her father's first marriage, all of whom were adults by the time Richards was born.
 Nicky and Paris Hilton are her nieces.
 In 1987, she graduated from Central Union High School in El Centro, California.